Depression and anxiety is the most common mental health complaint in the UK.

-For many people, depression and anxiety plagues their life, leaving them on the one hand overwhelmed by an encompassing sadness and lack of hope for the future and on the other wracked with crippling anxiety where they feel constantly on edge.
+For many people, depression and anxiety plagues their life, leaving them on the one hand overwhelmed by an encompassing feeling of sadness and lack of hope for the future and on the other hand wracked with crippling anxiety where they feel constantly on edge.

-One study found that up to 85% of patients with anxiety disorders were also clinically depressed and vice versa; 90% of those with clinical depression were also diagnosed with an anxiety disorder such as generalised anxiety or OCD.
-1
+One study found that up to 85% of patients with anxiety disorders were also clinically depressed and vice versa1.

 When depression and anxiety occur comorbidly (together) they are often more difficult to treat.
 Treatment may take longer to come into effect and some people have to try different types of treatment to find the right one for them.

 If you're struggling with an emotional or mental health problem, call us now to make an appointment face-to-face or online - and take the first step in getting the support you need.